skalyaanamoorthy/PoseFilter/Example_Instructions/README.md

 Each example type can be run with tab 1 or tab 2 options.
 The fingerprint assumes that the ligand and protein can be separated from each other: either pre-separated through ligand and protein input, or by the ligand identifier keyword.
-In addition, a crystal structure is included with the Monomer example as well, and can be selected for the tab 2 input.
-Command line inputs are listed with each example.
+In addition, a crystal structure is included with the Monomer example, and can be selected for the tab 2 input.
-Detailed command line example instructions are listed at the end of the document.

 To use PoseFilter can be used through the command line as well, type the following commands into the command line after a new PyMOL session is opened.
 The name (in this case PoseFilter) should correspond to the folder.
 The package name can be